git-bug/git-bug/README.md

 ## Workflows

-There is multiple ways to use `git-bug`:
+There are multiple ways to use `git-bug`:

 <details><summary>Native workflow</summary>
 <p align="center">